-So, I came home from the store with two impulse buys – a big container of organic strawberries and a fresh pineapple.
+I came home from the store with two impulse buys – a big container of organic strawberries and a fresh pineapple.
 Normally not an impulse buyer, I couldn’t resist though.
-After putting the groceries away, I got on Eat Your Books and typed in strawberry and pineapple.
-One of the first things to come up was Strawberry-Pineapple Yogurt Ice Pops from Fine Cooking.
+After putting the groceries away, I found these popsicles on Fine Cooking.
 As luck would have it, I also had a container of Greek yogurt in the fridge, so I was good to go!
-I also had my favorite popsicle molds (affiliate link) – Tovolo Groovy Ice Pop Molds, Yellow – Set of 6.
+You can choose your favorite popsicle mold: BPA Free Popsicle Molds or these Star Pop Style.

 These were so easy and so good.
 The only thing I did different was the recipe was on the pineapple portion.
 Instead of dicing it, I pureed it.
 I was afraid that it might be more crumbly at the tip.
 So mine ended up more separated that theirs did.
 While, the pineapple was nice, the strawberry yogurt part stole the show.
 It was amazingly creamy – perhaps because of the Greek yogurt?
 Even Mr. Sidewalk Shoes commented that it was the best frozen yogurt pops that I’ve ever made.
 Next time I’ll blend the pineapple with the strawberry – or omit it altogether and just make the strawberry part.